-Before we start, just a word of warning: Many of these snippets do play sound, so adjust your speakers accordingly.
+Before we start, just a warning: Many of these snippets play sound, so adjust your speakers accordingly.

-Start up this audio visualization and you’ll be transported into a 1980s-like video game world.
-Sound can be turned on and off with a click, and your trip through the portal will change direction based on your cursor position.
+Start this audio visualization, and you’ll be transported into a 1980s-like video game world.
+The sound can be turned on and off with a click, and your trip through the portal will change direction based on your cursor position.
 In a word, it’s RAD!

 Not every website needs an audio player, but the visualization effect can still be useful.
 For those situations, this single-div simulation is a great fit.
-With just a little bit of HTML and you can add some colorful movement to your project.
+With just a little bit of HTML, you can add some colorful movement to your project.

 Particle animation seems like the perfect tool for making sound a visual experience.
 And this is a prime example of its power.
-Push play and see the dots “light up” and move along with your cursor.
+Push play, see the dots “light up” and move along with your cursor.
 This pulsating effect is bold without coming on too strong.

 Do we really need accurate visual renderings of our favorite songs?
-This snippet says “no”.
-All we really need is a great song and a pixelated Alfonso Ribeiro doing his famous “Carlton” dance.
+This snippet says “no.” All we need is a great song and a pixelated Alfonso Ribeiro doing his famous “Carlton” dance.
 Frankly, this should fit in perfectly with every project.